Justice for Kurds Chairman: Kurds have broad support; President Barzani to address JFK-Yale University series

 Kaplan affirmed first, “President Biden is pro-Kurd.
 [Vice-President] Kamala Harris is pro-Kurd,” as he clearly established the Democrats’ support for the Kurds.

-Kaplan promised not to berate him for the entire evening, but he spoke very harshly to Pompeo about the White House decision.
+Kaplan said he was not going to spend the entire evening berating him, but he spoke very harshly to Pompeo about the White House decision, and in fact did keep coming back to the subject of the Kurds.

 “He didn’t argue with me,” Kaplan told Kurdistan 24.
 “There was nothing to say.”